csinva/csinva.github.io/_notes/ai/logic.md

   - *procedural* approach - encodes desired behaviors as program code
     - intuitively know how to do it (ex. riding a bike)
 - ex.
 Wumpus World
-- logical *entailment* between senteces
+- logical *entailment* between sentences
   - $A \vDash B$ means B follows logically from A (A implies B)
   - *logical inference* - showing entailment
 - *model checking* - try everything to see if A $\implies$ B